 Estate Cleanout Cost: Pricing by Home Size

-Estate cleanout cost is one of the hardest things to pin down ahead of time because no two homes contain the same amount of stuff.
-A 2,000 square foot home that has been lightly lived in for 10 years might cost $1,500 to clear.
-The same footprint occupied for 40 years by someone who never threw anything out can hit $8,000.
+Estate cleanout cost is hard to pin down because no two homes hold the same amount of stuff.
+A 2,000 square foot home that's been lightly lived in for 10 years might run $1,500 to clear.
+Same footprint, occupied 40 years by someone who never threw anything out, can hit $8,000.
 This guide breaks down realistic 2026 budgets by home size and condition so executors can plan without getting blindsided.

 Section 01